Milad-Akarie/auto_route_library/README.md

       resolver.next(true);
     } else {
         // we redirect the user to our login page
-        // tip: use resolver.redirect to have the redirected route
+        // tip: use resolver.redirectUntil to have the redirected route
-        // automatically removed from the stack when the resolver is completed resolver.redirect(
+        // automatically removed from the stack when the resolver is completed resolver.redirectUntil(
           LoginRoute(onResult: (success) {
             // if success == true the navigation will be resumed
             // else it will be aborted